mlabarre/crypto-dashboard/README.md

 If your installed host is *myhost*, the dashboard is accessible from the URL : http://myhost:8080

+## To start

+Start by adding the missing *wallets* if necessary using the *wallets* tab.
+Then, using the *Cryptos* tab, select the cryptos you have.
+Then all you have to do is enter your past transactions.

 ## Support

 If you encounter any problems you can send me a quick email to [michel.labarre@gmail.com](mailto:michel.labarre@gmail.com).